-The heart of these few lines is the answer to what we do after accepting the invitation to come as we are.
-We attend to ourselves as part of the whole; we attend to others as a part of the whole.
+The heart of these few lines is the answer to what we do after accepting the invitation, Namu Amida Butsu, or as we translate it, to “come as we are.”
+We attend to ourselves as part of the whole and others as a part of the whole.
 This is the Buddha’s teaching that spiritual friendships are the whole of the way – that the refuge of the sangha, the third jewel of Buddhism – is the whole of the way.
 We need one another to be able to awaken.

-Our fellowship is has found great inspiration in Pure Land Buddhism, but we are not a Pure Land sangha, we are trans-sectarian in nature.
-That being said, the Pure Land Buddhism of the Dobokai Movement in Shin Buddhism has had a significant influence.
-One thing that has attracted me to the traditional story of Amida Buddha – the archetypal Buddha – the mythic Buddha of boundless compassion is his and our interdependence.
+One thing that has attracted me to the traditional story of Amida Buddha – the archetypal Buddha – the mythic Buddha of boundless compassion- is his and our interdependence.

 The mythic Amida Buddha makes a series of vows as he starts his bodhisattva career to help all beings attain supreme enlightenment.
-His compassion is so boundless that the vows that if any living being is unable to awaken, then he vows not to attain enlightenment and become a Buddha.
+His compassion is so boundless that if any living being cannot awaken, he vows not to attain enlightenment and become a Buddha.